AdrianRomanoiu/Handwritten-Digit-Recognition/README.md

 Implemented a pyhton program capable to send desired images to the development board using UART methodology and another python program wich takes images from the real world and tries to bring them as close as possible to the images from MNIST dataset such that the circuit on the development board will clasify thme corectly.

+Success rate, approximately 80% for the VHDL implementation.